nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Verify MySQL connection and table exists
 - Ensure correct API prefix (/api) is used in frontend

+### Delete All button not visible
+- Verify tasks exist in the list (button only shows when tasks.length > 0)
+- Check browser console for JavaScript errors
+- Verify App.jsx is rendering the button component
+- Check CSS for display: none or visibility: hidden rules

 ### Tests failing
 **Backend:**
 - Clear pytest cache: `rm -rf .pytest_cache __pycache__`